-Mrs Mathias is responsible for the day to day management of the LSAs across the school. .
+The team manager communicates changes in duties and other important information to the LSA team.
 She supports the day to day work of the LSAs, including before and after school and their professional development.
 She also provides supports for students in Horizon and works closely with the Horizon team.

 The SENCO assistant supports the Deputy Headteacher for Inclusion and Trust SENCO in their roles through liaison with students, parents/carers and external agencies.

 We have a significant number of learning support assistants (LSAs) who give support to both students and staff across the school.
 All LSAs take a role before school, during break/lunchtimes and after school in duties, supervision of students, homework club and other activities as appropriate.

 Learning Support Assistants support individual students with an EHCP or with a SEN Support Plan through support in lessons, interventions or social times as well as any allocated private study sessions.
 They may also be allocated to a class for general support eg English support groups.
 Some LSAs are predominately allocated to English, Mathematics, or Science areas.

 Specific LSAs have been trained in the delivery of the Fresh Start Programme – a catch-up phonics programme for those students who are below expectations in reading.
 Other training would include delivery of therapy sessions as directed by a therapist or strategies linked to these areas that can be delivered as general good practice.
 Some LSAs also have had ELSA training (Emotional Literacy Support Assistant) and have supervision arrangements by an Educational psychologist.
 Many of our LSAs have specific training to support intervention sessions and mentoring.